AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 FAQ and bugs
 ============

+* **I started the wrong environment and can't get back to the course selection list.**  In JupyterLab, use the menu bar, "Hub->Control Panel".
+On the classic notebooks, use the "Control panel" button on the top right.
+Unfortunately JupyterLab isn't made so intuitively and there's not much we can do about it.
+(Emergency backup: you can always change the URL path to ``/hub/home``).

 * **Is JuptyerLab available?** Yes, and it's nice.
 There are two general use instances that are actually the same, the only difference is one starts JupyterLab by default and one starts